Mojácar in Spain the ultimate guide

 from Alicante airport

-Due to a greater distance, public transport from Alicante or Murcia airports are a bit more complicated and obviously takes longer.
-From Alicante you would have to get to the bus station and take the bus to Vera, it would be the same from Murcia Airport.
+Due to the greater distance, public transport from Alicante or Murcia airports are a bit more complicated and obviously takes longer.
+From Alicante you would have to get to the bus station and take the bus to Vera, it would be the same as from Murcia Airport.
 Then from Vera, you can grab another bus to Mojacer.

 The journey could take quite a while depending on the bus schedule and when your flight arrives.
 The cost will be around €18 Euros one way.
 I would recommend renting a car from either of these airports and driving to Mojacer.
 The drive is around 2.5 hours to 90 minutes from Murcia Airport.
 If you go by car, take the Autovía del Mediterráneo, from Almeria to Murcia and exit at 520 – Los Gallardos – Turre – Mojácar.
 Alternatively, you can take the toll road from Murcia or Alicante, which does quicken the journey, but the toll cost is €12 Euros per car.
 There is also the regular highway system that goes by E7 directly to Mojacer.